 - Tophat is a fast splice junction mapper for RNA-Seq reads.
 TopHat is independent of annotation, meaning it can find novel exons and splice sites even if they are missing from standard gene annotation.
 TopHat was originally developed by Cole Trapnell.
 TopHat2 was developed primarily by Daehwan Kim.

-- StringTie is a new and fast transcript assembler and abundance estimator for RNA-seq data.
+- StringTie is a very fast transcript and accurate assembler and abundance estimator for RNA-seq data.
 Designed as a successor to Cufflinks, StringTie assembles transcripts from the alignments produced by TopHat, identifying novel isoforms and estimating expression levels for all transcripts.
 The StringTie project is led by Ela Pertea.